gidlet/gidlet/README.md

-# gidlet
-📚 An open-source version of Gidlet; coming soon.
+# Gidlet is coming soon!